GHSoyad/javaScript-problem-solving-beginner/README.md

 #49 Write a function and take an array as a parameter.
 Find the average of all the elements of that array and return this average.

 #50 Write a function which takes the height and width of a rectangle as parameters.
 Find out the area of that rectangle and print the result.

+#51 Write a code to find the smallest number in an array.

+#52 Write a code to find the smallest number between 3 numbers.

+#53 Write a function.
+The function will take an array as input parameter.
+The array will contain some numbers.
+Now you have to find the average of all these numbers and return the average from the function.

+#54 Write a function which takes the height and width of a rectangle as parameters.
+Find out the area of that rectangle and print the result.

+#55 Write a function to find the second largest element in an array.

+#56 Write a function that takes 3 parametes, these parameters will be the the 3 sides of a triangle.
+Now find the area of the triangle and return from the function.

+#57 Write a function to check if a number is prime number or not.

+#58 Write functions to add, subtract, multiply, divide and find remainder of two given numbers.
+Take 2 number type variables and store their result in another variable.

+#59 Can you comapre between two variables?
+Write functions to check if two numbers are equal, not equal, greater, less, greater than or equal and less than or equal.
+Declare two number variables and compare them.

+#60 If you are asked to fulfill two conditions and you have to fulfill both of them can you check it?
+Similarly can you fulfill either one of the conditions?
+Write a code to to check it if you can.
+(Use && or || operators)